 We meet both in person and digitally at regular intervals, where guidelines are set for the work ahead.

-We are now working to synchronise our activities with the experiment and innovation departments of the other branches of service, in order to avoid duplication of effort and identify synergies.
+We are now working to synchronise our activities with the experiment and innovation departments of the other branches of service, in order to avoid duplication of effort and to identify synergies.

 I have a constant sense of guilt about our capacity to follow up with everyone who has been in touch.
 It is clear that there has been a pent-up need for somewhere to channel ideas and projects.